 Gaining Confidence as an Inexperienced Freelance Designer

 One of the reasons that freelancing attracts so many people is the ease of entry.
 With a computer and a few basic programs anyone can learn enough to put together websites and start working as a freelancer.
-It can be be debated (and it has been) whether this is good or bad for the industry as a whole, but the fact is that there are a lot of freelancers out there, part-time and full-time, that don’t have loads of experience as a designer.
+It can be be debated (and it has been) whether this is good or bad for the industry as a whole, but the fact is that there are a lot of freelancers out there, part-time and full-time, who don’t have loads of experience as a designer.

-However, just because it’s easy to enter the market as a freelancer doesn’t mean that it’s easy to find and retain clients, do build quality websites, and to make a living from your work.
+However, just because it’s easy to enter the market as a freelancer doesn’t mean that it’s easy to find and retain clients, build quality websites, and make a living from your work.
 Many freelancers start out with high hopes, only to be discouraged by the reality that they find in their work.
 With so many other freelancers and design studios out there, one of the most important things that an inexperienced freelancer needs to develop is confidence in themselves and their work.